Controlling the camera

 Several operations are possible then:

 Cameras are saved in scenes when these scenes get saved.
-Please remind that the default scene is NOT saved unless renamed, so cameras created in the default scene will be lost if that default scene is not renamed into something else before being saved.
+Please remind that the default scene is NOT saved unless renamed, so cameras created in the default scene will be lost if that default scene is not renamed into something else before the application being closed.